COVID Vaccine, Older Adults: Common Questions Answered

 What are the side effects of the COVID-19 vaccine?

 As with any vaccine, there are a variety of side effects that range from mild to severe depending on the patient and their immune system.
-With both the Pfizer and Moderna vaccines, it’s possible for side effects to occur after both doses.
+With the Pfizer, Moderna, and Novavax vaccines, it’s possible for side effects to occur after both doses.
 However, after the first dose, it’s more common to experience mild side effects at the injection site such as swelling, redness, and/or irritation.
 After the second dose, it’s common to experience full-body side effects that may include chills, low-grade fever, fatigue, and/or headaches.
 It’s important to note that these side effects should only last for a few days at most.
 Therefore, if feelings of discomfort endure, it’s important for a patient to contact their doctor.
-The Janssen vaccine has been linked to similar side effects (swelling around the injection site, fatigue, chills, low-grade fever, etc.) occurring after the first shot, but again these should subside within a couple of days.

 Are those 55 and older likely to be more affected by side effects or experience adverse effects from the vaccine?

 Many concerns were raised regarding the vaccine’s safety with older populations.
 However, studies show that older adults are actually less likely to experience side effects in comparison to younger generations.
-One study notes that the vaccine is “better tolerated in older adults than younger adults” and that its efficacy is similar across all age groups.
+One study from earlier in the pandemic notes that the vaccine is “better tolerated in older adults than younger adults” and that its efficacy is similar across all age groups.
+As of 2025, there are no studies or advisements from the CDC that this has changed for seniors.

 However, underlying conditions that are more common within older demographics (such as, heart disease, diabetes, kidney disease, etc.) can increase the risk of developing a severe case of COVID-19.